LIVE | Trump: 'With Iran we’ve been negotiating for a long time, and this time, they mean business'

 On Wall Street, futures contracts on the main indexes also rose sharply.

-Trump announces "very good and productive conversations on a full and complete resolution of our hostilities in the Middle East"
+Trump announces "very good and productive conversations regarding a complete and total resolution of our hostilities in the Middle East"

-In a post on his Truth Social account, Donald Trump announced the opening of "very good and productive" negotiations with Iran and announced a cessation of "any and all military strikes against Iranian power plants and energy infrastructure for five days period."
+In a post on his Truth Social account, Donald Trump announced the opening of "very good and productive" negotiations with Iran and announced the cessation of "any and all military strikes against Iranian power plants and energy infrastructure for a five day period."

 Oil prices rise and stock markets fall